ProgrammerAL/Presentations-2024/devops-days-tampa-bay-2024/presentation.md

 ---
 marp: true
-title: DevOps like a Dev
+title: Doing DevOps like a Dev
 paginate: true
 theme: gaia
 author: Al Rodriguez
 ---

-# DevOps like a Dev
+# Doing DevOps like a Dev

 with AL Rodriguez